 The following ten categories are good examples of M.I.
 Hummel figurines that are very different and unlike anything you would expect from the usual variety.
 These are the Rare Hummels!
 Click the image below to visit that type with many more figurines.
 Also, be sure to visit the What’s New web page to see what has been added recently to this site that you may have missed.

 This page was updated on 22 August 2021.

 M.I.
 Hummel Rare Figurines (HUM 1 – 99)

 There are many M.I.
 Hummel figurines and a small relative proportion have something different that qualifies them to be referred to as “rare”.
 This category is a general one for those figurines more typically represented than the next selections following.
 As to these little fellas shown here, they are considered rare due to the little one holding the sheet music sporting a bow tie.
 He’s not supposed to have one which makes this a highly sought after item.
-He just happens to be in my collection so I know there are a few out there ready to catch your eye too.
 (Click)